ZenCI-example/githubapi/README.md

     There is two way to do so.
     - Via your profile: https://github.com/settings/applications/new
     - Via your organization profile: https://github.com/organizations/ORGNAME/settings/applications/new

+    You need to setup 'Authorization callback URL' to http://yourdomain/githubapi/register

   - Save settings on admin/config/system/githubapi/settings